International driver's license valid in Algeria

 - Lastly, at the next roundabout, take the 3rd exit.

 Ruins that are a mix of Phoenician, Roman, Paleo Christian, and Byzantine architecture can be found in a small town in coastal central Algeria.
-Tipaza is one of the seven UNESCO World Heritage Sites in Algeria.
-Its Roman ruins are one of the most visited places in Algeria.
+Tipaza is one of the seven UNESCO World Heritage Sites.
+Its Roman ruins are one of the most visited places in the country.
 The likes of the Royal Mausoleum of Mauretania, which showcases Tipaza’s ancient roman past and the original resting place of Queen Cleopatra and Mark Anthony’s only daughter, can be found in the town.

 If you want to enjoy the beach, you can also visit Chenoua Beach in Tipaza.
 It is best to visit Tipaza in the months of April until October, where the temperature is pleasantly accompanied by a little rainfall.
 Don’t miss out as you drive vehicles and take a picture of the historic ruins of Tipaza.